Vars-Ulrich/quartz/public/flashcards/SAA Flashcards.md

 Any time you see anything related to big data  clusters with [[Apache Hadoop|Hadoop]] clusters, you would think... :: [[Elastic MapReduce]]

 reserved instances require a a minimum reservation time of how long? :: 1 year

+Logs from this AWS product are stored in an [[Simple Storage Service|Amazon S3]] bucket, so if you see mentions of "S3 storage for logs" or "log file storage," it could indicate... :: [[CloudTrail]]

+- Think infrastructure as code, think... :: [[CloudFormation]]

+## SAA Deck 2
+#flashcards/saa

+What does ETL stand for? :: Extract, Transform, and Load

+[[DynamoDB]]: SQL or NoSql? :: Dynamo DB is **NoSQL**

+## SAA Deck 3
+#flashcards/saa_exam

+A junior scientist working with the Deep Space Research Laboratory at NASA is trying to upload a high-resolution image of a nebula into Amazon S3.
+The image size is approximately 3 gigabytes.
+The junior scientist is using Amazon S3 Transfer Acceleration (Amazon S3TA) for faster image upload.
+It turns out that Amazon S3TA did not result in an accelerated transfer.
+Given this scenario, which of the following is correct regarding the charges for this image transfer?
+- 1
+- 2
+- 3
+- 4
+?
+- 2